YunoHost-Apps/mastodon_ynh/doc/PRE_INSTALL.md

 - **Mastodon** require a dedicated **root domain**, eg. `domaine.tld` or `mastodon.domain.tld`, with no other apps installed on that domain.
 You can't change the domain once installed.
 - The user choosen during the installation is automatically created in Mastodon with admin rights
-- It seems important to close registrations for your Mastodon, so that it remains a private body.
+- To ensure that your Mastodon instance remains private and that the community is secure, it is important that registrations are closed and verified.
 We invite you to block remote malicious instances from the administration interface.
-You can also add text on your home page.
+You can also add text on your home page using the administration interface.

 ## Using *screen* in case of disconnect